microsoft/nni/docs/en_US/Compressor/Overview.md

 # Compressor
+As larger neural networks with more layers and nodes are considered, reducing their storage and computational cost becomes critical, especially for some real-time applications.
+Model compression can be used to address this problem.

 We are glad to announce the alpha release for model compression toolkit on top of NNI, it's still in the experiment phase which might evolve based on usage feedback.
 We'd like to invite you to use, feedback and even contribute.

 NNI provides an easy-to-use toolkit to help user design and use compression algorithms.
-It supports Tensorflow and PyTorch with unified interface.
+It currently supports PyTorch with unified interface.
 For users to compress their models, they only need to add several lines in their code.
 There are some popular model compression algorithms built-in in NNI.
 Users could further use NNI's auto tuning power to find the best compressed model, which is detailed in [Auto Model Compression](./AutoCompression.md).
 On the other hand, users could easily customize their new compression algorithms using NNI's interface, refer to the tutorial [here](#customize-new-compression-algorithms).

+For a survey of model compression, you can refer to this paper: [Recent Advances in Efficient Computation of Deep Convolutional Neural Networks](https://arxiv.org/pdf/1802.00939.pdf).

 ## Supported algorithms

 We have provided several compression algorithms, including several pruning and quantization algorithms:

 **Pruning**

+Pruning algorithms compresses the original network by removing redundant weights, which can reduce model complexity and address the over-ﬁtting issue.

 |Name|Brief Introduction of Algorithm|
 |---|---|